drvinceknight/pfm/book/tools-for-mathematics/02-algebra/solutions/main.md

 ```

 > Obtain the specific solution when $y = 5$.
 Do this in two ways:
-> substitute the value in to your equation and substitute the value in to
+> substitute the value into your equation and substitute the value into
 > your solution.

 ```{code-cell} ipython3